esteban-94/holbertonschool-low_level_programming/README.md

-Readme for first C project!
+Readme for variables if else project!